Key Quote

 EVANGELICALISM & SELF-DENIAL

-Victorian evangelicalism taught that self-denial and duty were more important than personal happiness — especially for women.
+Victorian evangelicalismevangelicalism — A movement emphasising personal conversion, self-denial, and moral duty taught that self-denial and duty were more important than personal happiness — especially for women.
 Characters like St John Rivers embody this position: he demands Jane sacrifice her happiness and marry him for missionary duty.
 Jane's rejection of this proposal is implicitly a rejection of evangelical self-denial.

 THE WOMAN QUESTION